Dog Friendly Places

 - The Keep Pub - water bowls and dog biscuits

-- Dogs are more than welcome in the Coach House Cafe at Hatchlands Park -
+- Dogs are very welcome in the Coach House Cafe at Hatchlands Park -

 Dog Friendly Places to Stay - it is important that you check with the establishment in advance of booking to ensure they can accommodate your dog.